iggredible/tmux-colorful/README.md

 ### Refresh Interval

-Tmux-Colorful by default refreshes every second.
-If you want to change that to 5s:
+Tmux-Colorful by default refreshes every 10 seconds.
+If you want to change that to 1s:

 ```
-set -g @tmux_colorful_status_interval 5
+set -g @tmux_colorful_status_interval 1
 ```

+Note: If you're using the `time` plugin and want to see the second component moves every second, change the interval to 1s.

 ### Tmux clock